COUNTRY DIRECTOR, NICARAGUA

 Emieke is exceptional in keeping all financial records in tip-top shape for the Casa - Pueblito staff and Board of Directors.
 Emieke was interested in the work being done at Pueblito, and after meeting the team she knew it was the right fit for her.
 Prior to joining Pueblito, Emieke was the accounting manager for a small software development company.
 Before coming to Canada, Emieke was a teacher in New Zealand.
 Personally, Emieke enjoys spending time with her family, gardening, painting, and canoeing.
 She is also a volunteer for the Toronto Parkdale Horticultural Society, maintaining their website, as well as being Treasurer on the Board of Directors.

-FUNDRAISING ADMINISTRATOR Sinéad recently graduated from the University of Toronto where she studied Environment and Health, Political Science and Women and Gender Studies.
+DIRECTOR OF OPERATIONS Sinéad graduated from the University of Toronto where she studied Environment and Health, Political Science and Women and Gender Studies.
 She is committed to learning about and fighting for social justice and is interested in the transformative power of critical, political education and social movements, specifically those that work to forge solidarity across borders to work for change.
-Initially drawn to Casa - Pueblito because of our solidarity-based, grassroots-led development programming, Sinéad has worked as an intern for Casa - Pueblito in the past, first in Nicaragua and then in Canada, and most recently as an Education Assistant with our Voices for Change project, and as Fundraising Administrator in our Toronto office.
+Initially drawn to Casa - Pueblito because of our solidarity-based, grassroots-led development programming, Sinéad has worked as an intern for Casa - Pueblito in the past, first in Nicaragua and then in Canada, as an Education Assistant with our Voices for Change project, and as Fundraising Administrator in our Toronto office.

 Darling began working with Casa Canadiense in July of 2014.
 She is the housekeeper of our center in Managua, and also works as an office assistant with our accountant and with our Global Education Coordinator.
 Darling has recently finished her studies at the National Autonomous University of Nicaragua (UNAN-Managua) where she studied Educational Pedagogy with a focus on musical education.
 She is member of the Rubén Darío musical choir in UNAN-Managua, and is currently preparing for her graduation.
 Darling plays the flute, and loves animals and plants.